Skip to content

 Underestimating information from others

-Devaluing information fed by others is a big mistake.
-A little respect for receiving unsolicited and volunteered information or suggestions is healthy in the decision making process.
+Devaluing information from others is a big mistake.
+A little respect for unsolicited and volunteered input is healthy in the decision making process.

 A school head may dismiss input from junior teachers, students, parents, or support staff.
 The dismissed sources often have information she lacks.
-The peon may know about the staffroom conflict before the deputy head does.
+A support staff member may know about the staffroom conflict before the deputy head does.
 The receptionist may know which parents are unhappy before the complaints reach the principal.

 The mitigation is to ask widely and listen.
 The information from unexpected sources is often the most useful.